gérer-son-stress-au-travail

 • An overload of work with very short deadlines;

-• Tasks that are opposed to our values, our ethics, our temperament;
+• Tasks that go against our values, our ethics, our temperament;

 Solutions for managing stress at work

-Workplace stress is not to be taken lightly.
-It is better to deal with it at the first signs in order to avoid burn-out.
+Stress at work is not something to be taken lightly.
+It’s best to deal with it at the earliest stage, to avoid burn-out.

-Self-awareness and taking a step back from a situation are already the first tools to better apprehend certain situations and reduce stress.
-Then, we must learn to identify the problems in order to be able to act and develop a strategy that will suit everyone.
+Self-awareness and the ability to step back from a situation are already the first tools for better apprehending certain situations and reducing stress.
+The next step is to learn how to identify problems so as to be able to take action and develop a strategy that suits everyone.

-If this is due to a problem of organization, overload of work, it is possible to speak to your superior, a staff representative or the occupational medicine to modify your work environment.
+If it’s due to a problem of organization or work overload, you can talk to your superior, an employee representative or the occupational health department about modifying your work environment.

-Here are also some tips that you can apply according to your needs:
+Here are a few other tips that you can apply according to your needs:

 • Take breaks during the day;